Moonstroke/python-stuff/README.md

 `html_autoscript.py` is a ***complete work in progress*** but is intended to ask user input for stuff (titles, blocks to add, etc) and writes the corresponding HTML on its own, like a big boy.

+`brainfuck.py` I guess the name speaks for itself.
+If any people haven't guessed it yet, this is a [Brainfuck](http://esolangs.org/wiki/Brainfuck) interpreter.
+I believe it works just fine.
 `batleship.py` is a terminal version of the famous game.
 Total ***work in progress*** too.

 `tic_tac_toe.py` is, again, a terminal version of that game.
 Complete and should work fine (hopefully).